justingreerbbi/wordpress-oauth-server/readme.txt

 Contributors: justingreerbbi
 Donate link: http://justin-greer.com/
-Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, SSO, OpenID Connect, OIDC, OpenID, Connect Requires at least: 3.9
+Tags: oauth2, OAuth provider, Provider, OAuth, OAuth client, Single Sign On, SSO, OpenID Connect, OIDC, OpenID, Connect Requires at least: 4.2.4
-Tested up to: 4.2
+Tested up to: 4.2.4
-Stable tag: 3.0.5
+Stable tag: 3.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use WordPress to Power Your OAuth Server
+Create and Manage an OAuth 2.0 server powered by WordPress.
+Become a Single Sign On Provider and or resource server.

 == Description ==

-This plugin is an OAuth 2.0 compatible authorization method using WordPress users.
+This plugin is a full OAuth 2.0 authorization server/provider for WordPress.
-The goal of WordPress OAuth Server is to provide an easy to use authentication and authorization method that 3rd party services can use to securely connect to any server running a WordPress site.
+The goal of WP OAuth Server is to provide an easy to use authorization method that 3rd party platforms can use to securely authorize users from your WordPress site.

 = Features =